 – A. Sultanov (2nd prize at the International Chopin Competition, Warsaw)

 The Brussels Chopin Days (initially Brussels Chopin Day) had his first edition in 2013 and was born out of enthusiasm, ideology, love for Chopin’s music, and the aim to encourage young toptalents to share their art.

-These elements are still the heart of the event, but moreover it became an established festival amongst the Belgian classical music scene.
+These elements are still the heart of the event, but moreover it became an established festival amongst the international classical music scene.

 to honour the work and life of Frédéric Chopin.